silverstripe/cwp/docs/en/02_Features/realme_authentication.md

 government's preferred approach for website authentication, to deliver online services or restrict information to specific people.

-<div class="alert alert-info" markdown='1'>This module is only supported from cwp recipe 1.2.0 and above.</div>
+This module is only supported from cwp recipe 1.2.0 and above.

 The module facilitates the log-on process; agencies need to work with the RealMe team to conduct the integration, and will need to work with web developers to build whatever the system performs after you have logged in